Actrix (computer)

 The Actrix computer, released in 1983 by Actrix Computer Corporation, was a Zilog Z80-based transportable personal computer running CP/M-80 V2.2.
-It was initially released as the Access Computer, made by Access Matrix Computer Corporation, but both the company and its product changed names after trademark disputes.
+It was initially released as the Access Computer, made by Access Matrix Computer Corporation (later Actrix Computer Corporation), but both the company and its product changed names after trademark disputes.

 Access Computer

 Access Computer was the common name for the Access Matrix, a transportable personal computer introduced in 1982 by a United States computer company, Access Matrix Corp (AM CORP on FCC documentation).

 Hardware

-The Access Computer had dual 5.25-inch floppy drives (either 320k-DS or 168k-SS) a detachable keyboard, a 7" built-in amber CRT monitor, and a built-in 80 CPS Epson MX80 dot matrix printer with GRAFTRAX-80 chipset.
-It used the CP/M operating system, and also included a Bell-103 300baud modem with both acoustic-coupled and direct connections.
-Additional connectors for IEEE-488 (external hard disk), composite monitor, RS2-32 serial and Centronics parallel were provided.
+The Access Computer had dual 5.25-inch floppy drives (either 320k-DS or 168k-SS) a detachable keyboard, a 7" built-in amber CRT display, and a built-in 80 CPS Epson MX80 dot matrix printer with GRAFTRAX-80 chipset.
+It used the CP/M operating system, and also included a Bell-103 300 baud modem with both acoustic-coupled and direct connections.
+Additional connectors for IEEE-488 (external hard disk), composite monitor, RS-232 serial and Centronics parallel were provided.
 The mainboard has a 50-pin header designed to support 8-inch disk drives (4 heads on two double-sided disks - drive letters C:/D: and E:/F:)